unyt-org/newsletter-archive/template.en.md

 We invite you to join our open meetings.

-* **Bi-Weekly Developers Meeting:** Every second and fourth tuesday a month, 8:00 pm CET/CEST.
+* **Bi-Weekly Developers Meeting:** Every first and third tuesday a month, 8:00 pm CET/CEST.
 * **Monthly Management Meeting:** DATE, 8:00 pm CET/CEST.